bcgov/moh-plr-fhir/input/pagecontent/index.md

 * College of Psychologists of BC
 * College of Optometrists of BC

-Any given Point of service (PoS) can only access the Provider data fields that are included in the relevant information sharing agreements with the Ministry of Health.
+Any given point of service (PoS) can only access the Provider data fields that are included in the relevant information sharing agreements with the Ministry of Health.
 Specific data permissions are set within the PLR.
 A PoS application can use the PLR as the sole source of Provider information or to complement existing retained Provider information.

 ### Providers

 A *Provider* is a person / individual or an organization acting in a role.
-The PLR uses the terms individual Provider and organization Provider to distinguish between the two role types.
+The PLR uses the terms individual Provider and organization Provider to distinguish between the two types.
 Examples:

 * Persons / Individual Provider – Dr. Sara Scalpel in the role of medical doctor.